Net5F/AmalgamEngine/README.md

 - [ ] Implement web server, account creation.

 ## Building
 Note: You rarely need to build the engine by itself, this section just provides canonical instructions.
-Instead, see the Projects section.
+Instead, see the Worlds section.

 ### Windows
 #### Visual Studio (MSVC)